Cell structure of mediangle graphs: Preliminaries

 \subsection{Graphs}

 All graphs $G=(V,E)$ occurring in this paper are simple, connected, without loops or multiple edges, but not necessarily finite.
+We will write $u\sim v$ if two vertices $u$ and $v$ are adjacent and $u\nsim v$ if $u$ and $v$ are not adjacent.
+By a \emph{clique} of $G$ we will mean an inclusion maximal complete subgraph $K$ of $G$.
 The {\it distance} $d(u,v):=d_G(u,v)$ between two vertices $u$ and $v$ is the length of a shortest $(u,v)$-path, and the {\it interval} $[u,v]$ between $u$ and $v$ consists of all vertices on shortest $(u,v)$--paths:

 We will use in many places, without refereeing, the following standard lemma about intervals in graphs:

 \begin{lemma} If $x\in [u,v]$ and $y\in [x,v]$, then $y\in [u,v]$ and $x\in [u,y]$. \end{lemma}